 This recipe is so very simple, I just wanted to mention a few things for your air frying success.

-- After a thorough cleaning, pat dry the potatoes before rubbing with oil.
-This will allow the oil to create the crunchy exterior that makes these so delicious.
-You can use vegetable oil, peanut oil or olive oil.
+- How do the skins get so crispy?
+After a thorough cleaning, pat dry the potatoes with a paper towel or kitchen towel before rubbing with oil.
+This will allow the oil to create the crispy skin that makes these so delicious.
+You can use vegetable oil, peanut oil or olive oil for the exterior.

-- When air frying, it's important to leave room between the potatoes to allow air to circulate evenly.
+- How does an air fryer work?
+Air fryers have fans that use intense heat that’s rapidly circulated at the desired temperature around the food.
+In this instance, when air frying it’s important to leave room between the potatoes to allow air to circulate evenly.

 - Remove cooked potatoes from the air fryer using tongs or carefully remove the basket and dump the potatoes onto a platter, to protect your hands.

-- You may also like to try my recipes for Air Fryer Southern Fried Chicken and Air Fryer Crispy Potato Wedges, too.
+You may also like to try my recipes for:

 The loveable spud is very versatile and inexpensive, it’s no wonder we all love these carb laden treats so much.
 A few dishes in the Melissa’s Southern Style Kitchen Recipe Index to try: